Crystallum, `Cuvée Cinéma` Hemel-en-Aarde Pinot Noir

 Vinification

-'Cuvée Cinéma' 2023 was fermented in stainless steel tank using only indigenous yeasts, with 60% of the fruit left as whole clusters.
-The wine was then transferred to 228-litre old French oak barrels,, where it remained for 11 months before bottling.
+'Cuvée Cinéma' 2024 was fermented in stainless steel tank using only indigenous yeasts, with 60% of the fruit left as whole clusters, spending four weeks on the skins.
+The wine was then transferred to 228-litre old French oak barrels, where it remained for 11 months before bottling.

 Tasting Notes & Technical Details

-The 2023 'Cuvée Cinéma' displays pronounced aromas of brambles, black cherry, spices and aniseed on the nose.
+The 2024 'Cuvée Cinéma' displays pronounced aromas of brambles, black cherry, spices, orange rind and aniseed on the nose.
 The palate has an elegant tension and phenolic grip.
 Plush red fruit like wild strawberries emerge as the wine uncoils, complemented by a savoury edge with notes of tomato leaf and pomegranate.
 This is a spicier vintage with a fresh, saline finish.

 Alcohol (ABV)